codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 - : unit = ()
 ```

-Now, we'll use this function to print out all the elements of the
+We can use this function to print out all the elements of the list.
+We
-list.
+use `~f:` as the name of the label.

 ```ocaml
 utop[38]> List.iter [1;2;3;4;5] ~f:print_integer ;;